 Table of Attendance

 |Name||Role||Attendance at Meetings|

-* Nicky Dulieu was appointed as a Member of the Committee on 6 November 2019 and attended all meetings that were held from 6 November 2019 to the end of the 2020 financial year.
+2 Richard Akers was appointed as a Member of the Committee on 1 June 2021 and attended the meeting held between his appointment date and the end of the 2021 financial year.

 Responsibilities and Terms of Reference